DDLP-max/moodybot-app/server/system_prompt/0_COPYWRITER_BIAS.md

 ## Antagonistic Post Guidelines:
 **Include at least one direct competitive callout per campaign:**

+**For Commercial Brands:**
 - "You're not in Waikiki with a plastic cup.
 You're in Honolulu with Primo."
 - "Forget the watered-down imports.
-This is the real thing."
+This's the real thing."
 - "While others chase trends, we built a legacy."
 - "Stop settling for tourist beer.
 Start drinking like a local."
 - "The competition talks.
 We deliver."

+**For Government/Institutional Brands (Conflict Sharpening):**
+- "Poachers, profiteers, and careless hands—we don't bow, we bite back."
+- "Against encroachment and neglect, we stand unbowed."
+- "Disposable policies fail where it matters most."
+- "It's us versus the tide of apathy, and we're winning."
+- "We've faced down threats, from illegal takings to environmental disregard."
+- "This isn't passive guardianship; it's a stand against forces that would erode our shared ground."

 ## Campaign Structure Rules:
 **When creating multiple long-form posts:**